 Key #5: Dive into the community

-Ministry in the small town is much different than in larger cities.
+Ministry in a small town is much different than in larger cities.
 It takes longer for things to grow.
 Everything moves at a slower pace.
-There are less people and less resources than in metropolitan areas.
+There are fewer people and fewer resources than in metropolitan areas.
 But, there is still a great harvest in the small town waiting to be reaped.
 And, just like in major cities, God is looking for pastors and leaders who will hear and answer the call to commit their life and ministry to the small town.